AntaresSimulatorTeam/antares-doc/docs/reference/binding-constraints.md

 <span class="param-badge badge-matrix">matrix</span>
 The right hand side of the constraint at the same time step given by the [Type](#type) parameter.

+!!! tip
+    The right-hand side of a binding constraint can be set to "inf" (for $>$ constraints) or "-inf" (for $<$ constraints) for any timestamp.
+In that case, the constraint will be ignored by the solver for this timestamp.
+Please note that it is the user's responsibility to ensure that these values are set in a consistent way.

+!!! info
+    When some clusters are defined as being in must-run, these clusters are automatically removed from the binding constraints in order to avoid potential incompatibilities between these constraints and the power output imposed to the must-run clusters.
+    The clusters which are removed from binding constraints are visible in the "Summary" tab, in which they are multiplied by N/As in the binding constraints.
+    In case a binding constraint only contains must-run clusters, it will be ignored in the simulation and subsequently identified as "Skipped" in the summary tab.
+Please note that in the specific context of the adequacy simulation mode
+    (in which all thermal clusters are considered as being fully must-run), all thermal clusters will consequently be de-activated from the binding constraints.
+    This can lead to incorrect adequacy indicators in Antares studies containing binding constraints.